 File formats that are not officially supported will be recognized as plain text files (if they have text content) or as graphic assets.

-Our team can add special code to support your original file formats and make sure that translators see only translatable texts instead of the whole file content.
+Our team can add special code to support your original file formats and ensure that translators see only translatable texts instead of the whole file content.
 With this approach, you can manage custom file formats more effectively.

 Email Crowdin customer success team at firstname.lastname@example.org to start working with custom file formats in your project.